amloveyweb/shaderlabvs/README.md

 ShaderlabVS Pro
 ====

+> ShaderlabVS will upgraded to Omni Shader Tools For Unity, see more details on <https://omnishader.amlovey.com>

 ShaderlabVS Pro is a Visual Studio plugin for Unity shaderlab programming.
 It is paid version of [ShaderlabVS](https://github.com/wudixiaop/ShaderlabVS) which we made and open source since the year 2014.
 Compared with ShaderlabVS, it has more features and better performance.

 <p>